orchidjs/tom-select/doc_src/pages/docs/index.md

 	</tr>
 	<tr>
 		<td><code>selectOnTab</code></td>
-		<td>If true, the tab key will choose the currently selected item.</td>
+		<td>If true, the tab key will choose the currently selected item.
+If the option <code>'create'</code> is enabled and no current Item is selectable, a new item will be created.</td>
 		<td><code>boolean</code></td>
 		<td><code>false</code></td>
 	</tr>